 Westminster Abbey dates back to about 1080, where a church was founded on the site.
 The original church was where the coronation of several famous kings including William the Conqueror were held.
 Over 200 years later construction on the present church began by King Henry III and was to become officially a cathedral under Henry VIII due to its wealth and age.
 The two western towers of the Abbey were constructed between 1722 and 1745 out of Portland stone as part of the Gothic Revival style.
 Since the reign of Queen Elizabeth I, the Abbey has been known as a ‘Royal Peculiar’ meaning it is directly responsible to the crown and officially named the Abbey The Collegiate Church of St. Peter at Westminster.

-Access to side chapels and The Queen’s Diamond Jubilee Galleries is not possible due to social distancing guidelines
+Access to side chapels and The Queen’s Diamond Jubilee Galleries is not possible.

 In order to gain entrance to Westminster Abbey you must print your ticket – all redeemable tickets/vouchers must be printed and exchanged at the entry.